logscape/javaapp/README.md

 ## Agent Type

-The JavaApp by default will run on any Indexer named JmxIndexer.
+The JavaApp by default will run on any Indexer named JmxIndexer or any agent that contains the name JmxIndexer.
+The following are names are valid

+ * JmxIndexer
+ * DevJmxIndexer
+ * UatJmxIndexer
+ * PRODJmxIndexer

+You can make this App run on any Indexer,Indexstore or Forwarder of your choice by adding the following line to your overrides file

+ bundle.defaults.resourceSelection=type contains XXX

+XXX is the name of your Indexer,Indexerstore or Forwarder.
+Here are a few examples

+	JbossIndexer
+	J2EEForwarder
+	TraderServerIndexStore

 # Overview